jdjaxon/provisioner/README.md

 **NOTE:** For running with docker, see the [Testing](#testing) section.

 ## Testing
-The `Dockerfile` is only used to automate testing without wrecking my personal workstation.
+In order to simplify testing of this project as much as possible, I created a `makefile`.
+Just run `make` after cloning the repository, which runs the `docker build` and `run` commands from below.

 To manually build the docker image, run the following command from the repo's root directory:
 ```
 docker build -t test-env .
 ```

 Once the test environment is built, you can run the container interactively with bash using:
 ```
 docker run -it test-env bash
 ```

 To remove the `test-env` image, run:
 ```
 docker rmi test-env --force
 ```

-To simplify this even further, just run `make` after cloning the repository, which runs the `docker build` and `run` commands from above.